-Protocol Title: A First-in-Human, Randomized, Double-Blind, Placebo-Controlled, Single Dose Escalation Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Immunogenicity of SARS-CoV-2 Neutralizing Antibody BGB-DXP593 in Healthy Subjects Protocol Identifier: BGB-DXP593-101
+Protocol Title: A Phase 1, Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Immunogenicity of BGB-DXP604 Alone and in Combination With BGB-DXP593 in Healthy Subjects Protocol Identifier: BGB-DXP604-101

 This protocol is a confidential communication of BeiGene, Ltd., and its subsidiaries.
 I confirm that I have read this protocol, I understand it, and I will work according to this protocol and the terms of the clinical study agreement governing the study.
 I will also work consistently with the ethical principles that have their origin in the Declaration of Helsinki and that are consistent with good clinical practices and the applicable laws and regulations.
 Acceptance of this document constitutes my agreement that no unpublished information contained herein will be published or disclosed without prior written approval from BeiGene, Ltd., or one of its subsidiaries.